Question 103: What scale was used to determine the recipient’s functional status prior to the cellular therapy? (check all that apply)

-Question 78-79: Performance score prior to the cellular therapy:
+Questions 104-105: Performance score prior to the cellular therapy

-Recipient performance status is a critical data field that has been determined to be essential for all outcome- based studies.
-The CIBMTR uses the Karnofsky / Lansky scale to determine the functional status of the recipient immediately prior to the start of the lympho-depleting or preparative regimen.
-For the purposes of this manual, the term “immediately prior” represents the pre-infusion work-up phase, or approximately one month prior to the start of the lympho-depleting or preparative regimen.
+Recipient performance status is a critical data field that has been determined to be essential for all outcome-based studies.
+CIBMTR uses the Karnofsky / Lansky scale to determine the functional status of the recipient immediately prior to the start of the lymphodepleting therapy.
+For the purposes of this manual, the term “immediately prior” represents the pre-infusion work-up phase, or approximately one month prior to the start of the lympho-depleting therapy.
+In cases where the pre-infusion work-up occurs in months prior to infusion (i.e., the pre-infusion workup occurs more than one month prior to infusion), a documented performance score may be submitted if the recipient does not have a score closer to the start of the lymphodepleting therapy, the recipient receives no additional treatment after the date of assessment, and the recipient’s status does not clearly decline.

-Select the appropriate performance scale, Karnofsky or Lansky, based on the recipient’s age.
-Using this scale, select the score (10-100) that best represents the recipient’s activity status immediately prior to the start of the preparative regimen.
-For an example of the Karnofsky / Lansky scale, see Appendix L.
+Select the appropriate performance scale, based on the recipient’s age.
+Using this scale, select the score (10 – 100) as documented by the clinician that best represents the recipient’s activity status immediately prior to the start of the preparative regimen.
+For an example of the Karnofsky / Lansky scale, see Appendix L: Karnofsky / Lansky Performance Status.

 Section Updates: